nathanrosspowell/presentations/src/beginner_guides/how_computers_work/README.md

 When we compile our program, the computer strips away the variable names and uses the only thing it knows, slots.
 Each slot has a number.
 In the computer you have at your desk this is called a 'memory address' and they look like this: `0x3A28213A`.
-This is why we are using the simlified `NP10` computer for now.
+This is why we are using the simplified `NP10` computer for now.

 In programming the amazing `pointer` has one job, to point to a memory address.
 See this [xkcd](http://xkcd.com/138/) for more details.